geriremenyi/forex-miner-sif/README.md

 # forex-miner-sif

-Implementation of the frontend in the forex-miner application.
+Frontend implementation for forex-miner.com.
 The repo's name is coming from the Norse mythology, in which [Sif](https://en.wikipedia.org/wiki/Sif) is a goddess associated with Earth and the wife of the thunder god Thor.

 ## Getting started